 Gühring is an innovative company in the field of precision tools.
-As sustainability plays an important role, this report presents our values, services and targets for a sustainable corporate strategy; it also highlights and documents our commitment within Gühring to a sustainable global economy.
+Sustainability plays a central role for us.
+For this reason, this report presents our values, services and targets for a sustainable corporate strategy; it also highlights and documents our commitment within Gühring to a sustainable global economy.

 This report complies with the guidelines of the Global Reporting Initiative (GRI) and has been prepared in accordance with GRI standards: core option.
-It is divided into four action areas: 'Strategy and management', 'products and customers', 'the environment', 'employees and society' and contains the financial and non-financial key figures required by GRI, which measure Gühring's sustainability performance.
-When selecting reporting topics, Gühring is guided by the reporting principles of materiality, sustainability context, completeness, balance and stakeholder inclusiveness.
+It is divided into four action areas: "Strategy and Management", "Products and Customers", "The Environment", "Employees and Society" and contains the financial and non-financial key figures required by GRI, which measure Gühring's sustainability performance.
+When selecting reporting principles of materiality, sustainability context, completeness, balance and stakeholder inclusiveness.
+Moreover, there are no significant changes compared to the previous year's report.
+The previous Sustainability Report 2020 was published in June 2021.

-The complete GRI index is in an appendix to the report and provides an overview of all relevant information on compliance with the GRI indicators.
-Unless otherwise indicated, the information in this report relates to the 2020 financial year (1 January 2020 - 31 December 2020) of Gühring KG.
+The complete GRI index is in appendix to the report and provides an overview of all relevant information on compliance with the GRI indicators.
+Unless otherwise indicated, the information in this report relates to the 2021 financial year (January 2021 - 31 December 2021) of Gühring KG.

 The Gühring KG CSR report is available in German and English.
 In case of doubt, the German report is authoritative.
 The report is published annually.
-If you have any questions or comments, please contact the Sustainability Officer (nachhaltigkeitsbeauftrager@guehring.de).
+If you have any questions or comments, please contact the Sustainability Officer (nachhaltigkeitsbeauftragter@guehring.de).
 Unless stated otherwise, all information in this report relates to Gühring KG.

-The key topics from the GRI index and the topics identified from the materiality analysis in dialogue with the stakeholders form the focus of the report and define the reporting limits.
+The key topics identified from the materiality analysis in dialogue with the stakeholders form the focus of the report and define the reporting limits.
 This report is not audited externally.

-GRI 102-54, GRI,102-55, GRI 102-50, GRI 102-52, GRI 102-53, GRI 102-10, GRI 102-45, GRI 102-46, GRI 102-56
+GRI 102-54, GRI,102-55, GRI 102-49, GRI 102-50, GRI 102-52, GRI 102-53, GRI 102-10, GRI 102-45, GRI 102-46, GRI 102-56